Applications for AGPT's 1st 2022 intake:

-By submitting this form you acknowledge your personal information will be used in accordance with JCU’s Privacy Statement and will be shared with GPTQ for the purpose of providing the Webinar, and you agree to be contacted by JCU and GPTQ regarding furthering your education.
+By submitting this form you acknowledge your personal information will be used in accordance with JCU’s Privacy Statement and you agree to be contacted by JCU regarding furthering your education.

 Looking for GP training with a difference?
 Discover JCU’s GP training program – a unique training experience you won’t find anywhere else.